haochuanwei/learn_q/README.md

-# pypi-package-template
+# Learn Q#
-Template home directory for Python packages intended for publication on PyPI.
+Learning playground for the Q# language in combination with Python.